ComScore

 10. Dippin' Daisy's

 After founder Emily Tran's mother passed away while Tran was in college, she turned the "brick and mortar bikini store" her mom had been working on into the Dippin' Daisy's we know and love today.
 The swimwear brand stands for three values: girl power, affordable luxury and sustainability.
-Since 2015, it's sold trendy bikinis, one-pieces and cover-ups, all under $100, all in an extensive size range for all body types.
+Since 2015, it's sold trendy bikinis, one-pieces and cover-ups, all under $100, with an extensive size range for all body types.
 The Cali-based company states, "We want every girl who slips into our suits to feel powerful, confident, and in love with life, and we actively invest the spirit into every aspect of what we do."

-12. Ookioh
+11. Ookioh

 OOKIOH comes from the Japanese word Ukiyo, which means "the pleasure-seeking lifestyle of the Edo Japan Period and the famous Ukito-e woodblock prints that emerged from it," according to the brand's site.
 In simpler terms, the swimwear brand represents traveling and living in the moment (aka taking your PTO).
 It uses sustainably-sourced materials made from ocean waste and pre-consumer products to make vibrant and stylish sets for the warm weather.